Optimal Capacity Modification for Stable Matchings with Ties

 Given $\II$, we construct an instance $G=(\RR\cup\HH,E)$ of \CAPSSMP\ with quota $q(h)=1$ for each $h\in\HH$ such that $G$ does not admit a \SSM.
 We show that there exists an augmented instance $G'=(\RR\cup\HH,E)$ where the maximum increase in quota for any hospital is at most 1 such that $G'$ admits a \SSM\ if and only if there exists a satisfying assignment for $\II$ such that at least one and at most two variables in each clause are set to true.

-In our reduced instance $G$, there exists a gadget \gt{s} corresponding to the clause \ct{s} in $\II$.
-The gadget \gt{s} is the same as the one constructed in Section~\ref{sec:costVersion}.
-Hence, the intra-gadget edges are exactly the same.
-However, the set of inter-gadget edges is different.
+In our reduced instance $G$, there exists a gadget \gt{s} corresponding to each clause \ct{s} in $\II$.
+The gadget \gt{s} consists of a resident set $\RR_s = \{a_i^s, a_j^s, a_k^s, b_i^s, b_j^s, b_k^s, d_1^s, d_2^s, d_3^s\}$ and a hospital set $\HH_s = \{v_i^s, v_j^s, v_k^s, w^s\}$.
 The preference lists of residents and hospitals are given in Fig.~\ref{fig:preflistsMinMax}.
 The preference list of a resident $b_p^s$ corresponding to the variable $X_p$ for $p\in\{i,j,k\}$ consists of three hospitals -- two within the gadget \gt{s}, and one outside the gadget \gt{s}.
 Specifically, the preference list of $b_i^s$ consists of hospitals $v_i^s, v_i^{i_1}$ and $ w^s$ in this order.
 Analogously, the hospital $v_i^s$ corresponding to $X_i$ ranks the resident $a_i^s$ as its top choice, followed by a tie of length two consisting of the two $b$-residents, namely $b_i^s, b_i^{i_3}$, from two different gadgets.
 This completes the description of our reduction.

-\textbf{Correctness:} Using exactly the same argument as in Section~\ref{sec:costVersion}, we claim that the reduced instance $G$ does not admit a \SSM.
+\textbf{Correctness:} Using the similar argument as in Section~\ref{sec:costVersion}, we claim that the reduced instance $G$ does not admit a \SSM.
 Recall that $\II$ is an instance of \MNESAT.
 A satisfying assignment for an instance of \MNESAT\ is an assignment of variables such that for each clause, at least one and at most two variables are set to true.

 \begin{lem} If there exists a satisfying assignment for $\II$, then there exists an instance $G'$ obtained from $G$ by setting each hospital quota either 1 or 2 such that $G'$ admits a \SSM. \end{lem}